Blog and newsNews

 And all this in a fully onshore, transparent, and simplified jurisdiction.
 To show you the benefits you can obtain from moving your tax residency to Montenegro, we have to explain a bit of the system.

-Tax residents (both individual and companies) are taxable on their worldwide income.
+Tax residents (both individuals and companies) are taxable on their worldwide income.

 First, what income is taxable for individual tax residents in Montenegro?